Rethinking Impostor Syndrome™ Coach Training

 Interest in impostor “syndrome” in online and traditional media, corporate settings, at universities, and elsewhere is soaring across the globe.

-With that comes the growing need to more clearly understand both the contextual factors driving this form of needless self-doubt — as well as the lived experience of those who face it.
+With that comes the growing need to more clearly understand the contextual factors driving this form of needless self-doubt as well as how to overcome impostor syndrome.

-As a coach, HR professional, counselor, DE&I professional, or mentor you wonder how to help your clients/employees/students:
+As a coach, counselor, mentor, or external* HR or DEI consultant you wonder how to help your clients:

-Know the difference between impostor syndrome and low self-esteem
+Know the difference between impostor syndrome, low self-esteem, and self-doubt

 Understand the source(s) of impostor syndrome